What is Casodex?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid exposure to sunlight or tanning beds.
-Bicalutamide can make you sunburn more easily.
+Casodex could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Casodex side effects

-Get emergency medical help if you have any signs of an allergic reaction to Casodex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Casodex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: